FreeRADIUS/wiki.freeradius.org/version4/Home.md

 achieve this higher performance, in which case it would run into these issues with UDP sockets.

-## Transport Protocols and Application State Machines
+## Network Protocols and Application State Machines

-We would also like to be able to separate the transport protocols (UDP, TCP, TLS, "detail" files) from the application state machines (Access-Request, Accounting-Request, etc.).
-The current design has the state machines all in `process.c`, and the transports in `listen.c`.
+We would also like to be able to separate the network protocols (UDP, TCP, TLS, "detail" files) from the application state machines (Access-Request, Accounting-Request, etc.).
+The current design has the state machines all in `process.c`, and the network protocols in `listen.c`.
 This design worked to hack things together, but it has become unsustainable and unmaintainable moving forward.